mharitsnf/mharitsnf.github.io/content/posts/spherical-gerstner-waves/index.md

 ## What is This?

-I spent a few days trying to figure out how to properly simulate ocean waves for spherical levels in video games.
-I managed to do it for flat surfaces thanks to <cite>Catlike Coding's awesome walkthrough of the Gerstner Wave [^1]</cite>, but trying to project a flat plane onto a sphere and making the waves work like before is a different problem, one that I could not solve on my own.

-So I thought there has to be someone smarter than me who had solved this issue before, knowing that we've had games that features planets with oceans, right?
-(Looking at you, Giant's Deep in Outer Wilds.)
-And well, I stumbled upon a paper called <cite>_Real-Time Rendering of Procedurally Generated Planets_ [^2]</cite>, written by Florian Michelic and Michael Kenzel which explains how to deal with this exact problem!
-Usually I'd steer clear from scientific papers because they can be rather difficult to comprehend, but honestly it's hard to do that when you're working on computer graphics stuff.
-So, driven by my curiosity, I managed to implement their method in my game engine of choice, namely Godot Engine 4, and actually had a pretty good time reading the paper as I think it was really well written!
-I also received great help from <cite>kulesz's PlanetaryWater repository [^3]</cite>, which is also an implementation of the method, but in Unity.
+I will talk a bit about how I implemented Gerstner waves ocean simulation for planets / spherical surfaces as described by Florian Michelic and Michael Kenzel's paper <cite>Real-Time Rendering of Procedurally Generated Planets [^2]</cite> in Godot Engine 4.
+I also used kulesz's implementation of the method as a reference, which can be found in their repository, <cite>PlanetaryWater [^3]</cite>, and is targeted for Unity.

-I'm quite satisfied with the result (you can see in the video below); the method they came up with produces waves that are distortion-free, meaning it will look good regardless of where you are, whether you're looking from a certain point on the planet or from the space, and it works wonders with large amount of waves (more detailed) or small amount of waves (more simple, which is what I'm after.)
+I'm quite satisfied with the result and I think this works best for stylized games (you can see in the video below).
+The method they came up with produces waves that are distortion-free, meaning it will look good regardless of where you are, whether you're looking from a certain point on the planet or from the space, and it works wonders with large amount of waves (more detailed) or small amount of waves (more simple.)
 {{< video src="overview" >}}
 I used 20 waves in the video, in which you can play around with the plane size and the radius.
 You can also tweak the amplitude, frequency, and time scale of the waves.
 It is also possible to change the orientation of the plane using the basis uniform.